JornLotsch/opImputation/README.md

 A: Bar graph of standardized mean ranks for all imputation methods, with cABC category coloring and an overlaid ABC curve.
 B: Mean absolute standardized errors for different models using inserted diagnostic missing values.
 C: Mean absolute standardized error per variable and model across all iterations.
 Sets A, B, and C represent best, next-best, and discouraged models.
-See manuscript for further details.

 ---